-Utica is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Utica is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Utica is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Utica who work in office and administrative support (13.06%), sales jobs (8.91%), and food service (8.07%).

 Compared to the rest of the country, citizens of Utica spend much less time in their cars: on average, their commute to work is only 18.60 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The percentage of adults in Utica who are college-educated is close to the national average for all communities of 21.84%: 18.94% of the adults in Utica have a bachelor's degree or advanced degree.
+The education level of Utica citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.94% of adults 25 and older in Utica have a college degree.

 The per capita income in Utica in 2018 was $22,202, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $88,808 for a family of four.
 However, Utica contains both very wealthy and poor people as well.